 While REDX’s primary offering is Vortex®, a software that digs into expired real estate listings and finds contact details for expired, pre-foreclosure, FRBO, and FSBO leads.
 However, you also get several other nifty features.
 For instance, REDX has script templates that help you come up with creative ideas to overcome reluctance from leads.

-Social media allows realtors to open dialogue, educate, and share recommendations to establish long term relationships with potential buyers and sellers.
-The three of the most powerful social media tools for real estate agents are Facebook, Instagram, and LinkedIn.
+Social media allows realtors to open dialogue, educate, and share recommendations to establish long-term relationships with potential buyers and sellers.
+However, managing social media with a busy schedule can be challenging, and that’s where social media management tools are helpful.

 From social media posts to ad copies, everything needs a graphic.
 Images bring more engagement to your posts.
 In fact, Buzzsumo found that Facebook posts with images received 2.3x more engagement.
 Adding images to your social media posts is a no brainer, but what if you’re not a graphic designer?